hady-awayda/Carpool-Connect/readme.md

 > To set up Carpool Connect locally, follow these steps:

+### Prerequisites

+Download the Expo Go Application on your phone

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._